mnjm/vehicle-tracking/README.md

 2. Feature-based Tracking
 3. Ensemble Methods

-Due to the time crunch, The one I have implemented here is Geometric-based **ROI / IoU Based Tracking**.
-I did try **Centroid Tracking** which did not work well for the videos I run on.
+Given the time constraints, I implemented Geometric-based ROI/IoU Tracking.
+I also tested Centroid Tracking, but it didn't perform well on my videos.

 ### 1. Geometric-based Tracking
 This approach relies on object position, movement, and shape.